Four-manifolds, geometries and knots: Geometric decompositions

 If at least one piece has an aspherical geometry other than $\mathbb{H}^2\times\mathbb{H}^2$ then all do and $M$ is aspherical.
 Since all the pieces of type $\mathbb{H}^4$, $\mathbb{H}^2(\mathbb{C})$ or $\mathbb{H}^2\times\mathbb{H}^2$ have strictly positive Euler characteristic while those of type $\mathbb{H}^3\times\mathbb{E}^1$, $\mathbb{H}^2\times\mathbb{E}^2$, $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$ or $\mathbb{F}^4$ have Euler characteristic 0 we must have $\chi(M)\geq 0$. \end{proof}

-If in case (2) $M$ admits a foliation with all leaves homeomorphic then the projection to the leaf space is a submersion and so $M$ is the total space of an $S^2$-bundle or $RP^2$-bundle over a hyperbolic surface.
-In particular, the covering space $M_\kappa$ corresponding to the kernel $\kappa$ of the action of $\pi_1(M)$ on $\pi_2(M)\cong Z$ is the total space of an $S^2$-bundle over a hyperbolic surface.
-In Chapter 9 we shall show that $S^2$-bundles and $RP^2$-bundles over aspherical surfaces are geometric.
-This surely holds also for orbifold bundles (defined in the next section) over flat or hyperbolic 2-orbifolds, with general fibre $S^2$.
+In Theorem 10.2 we shall show every pair $(B,u)$ with $B$ an aspherical 2-orbifold and $u$ an action of $\pi=\pi^{orb}(B)$ on $\mathbb{Z}$ with torsion-free kernel is realized by an $S^2$-orbifold bundle $p:M\to{B}$, with geometric total space.
+It can be shown that every $S^2$-orbifold bundle over $B$ is isomomorphic to $p$ or to its Gluck reconstruction $p^\tau$, and that $M^\tau$ is also geometric if and only if either $B$ has a reflector curve, in which case $p^\tau\cong{p}$ as orbifold bundles, or $\pi$ is not generated by involutions.
+However, if $B$ is the 2-sphere with $2k\geq4$ cone points of order 2 then $M^\tau$ is not geometric.
+(See \cite{[Hi11]} and \cite{[Hi13]}.)

-If an aspherical closed 4-manifold has a nontrivial geometric decomposition with no pieces of type $\mathbb{H}^2\times\mathbb{H}^2$ then its fundamental group contains nilpotent subgroups of Hirsch length 3 (corresponding to the cusps).
+If in case (3) one piece is finitely covered by the product of a closed surface and a punctured surface then all are, and $M$ is aspherical.
+If one piece is finitely covered by the product of two punctured surfaces then its boundary is connected, and so there must be just two pieces.
+Such manifolds are never aspherical, for as the product of two free groups has cohomological dimension 2 and the cusp is a nontrivial graph manifold the homomorphisms of fundamental groups induced by the inclusions of the cusp into either piece have nontrivial kernel.
+The simplest such example is the double of $T_o\times T_o$, where $T_o=T\setminus{int}D^2$ is the once-punctured torus.

 Is there an essentially unique minimal decomposition?
 Since hyperbolic surfaces are connected sums of tori, and a punctured torus admits a complete hyperbolic geometry of finite area, we cannot expect that there is an unique decomposition, even in dimension 2.
-Any $PD_n$-group satisfying {\it Max-c} (the maximal condition on centralizers) has an essentially unique minimal finite splitting along virtually poly-$Z$ subgroups of Hirsch length $n-1$, by Theorem A2 of [Kr90].
-(The {\it Max-c} condition has since been removed [SS].)
-A compact non-positively curved $n$-manifold ($n\geq3$) with convex boundary is either flat or has a canonical decomposition along totally geodesic closed flat hypersurfaces into pieces which are Seifert fibred or codimension-1 atoroidal [LS00].
+Any $PD_n$-group satisfying {\it max-c} (the maximal condition on centralizers) has an essentially unique minimal finite splitting along virtually poly-$Z$ subgroups of Hirsch length $n-1$ \cite[Theorem A2]{[Kr90]}.
+(The {\it max-c} condition is unnecessary \cite{[SS]}.)
+A compact non-positively curved $n$-manifold ($n\geq3$) with convex boundary is either flat or has a canonical decomposition along totally geodesic closed flat hypersurfaces into pieces which are Seifert fibred or codimension-1 atoroidal \cite{[LS00]}.
 Which 4-manifolds with geometric decompositions admit such metrics?
-(Closed $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$-manifolds do not [Eb82].)
+(Closed $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$-manifolds do not \cite{[Eb82]}.)